ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### A.	Create a Title in Masterdata Database

-On receiving a request to add a Title (e.g., MR., Mrs.) with the input parameters (code, name, descr, lang_code and is_active), the system stores the Title in the Database
+On receiving a request to add a Title (e.g., MR., Mrs.) with the input parameters (code, name, descr, lang_code and is_active), the system stores the Title in the Database and performs the following steps:

 1. Validates if all required input parameters have been received as listed below for each specific request
    * code - character (16) - Mandatory